Vegan and vegetarian food in Koh Samui

 Wild Tribe had many vegan dishes and desserts, but it’s mainly a vegetarian place with a few meat options as well.

-Greenlight offers a huge menu with healthy options for all taste buds.
+Greenlight Café is a part of Greenlight Fisherman’s Village Resort & Café, and they have a huge menu with healthy options for all taste buds.

 Most of their ingredients are organic and locally sourced – much of it from their own garden.

-On our first morning in Koh Samui, we had two sourdough bread dishes; one with scrambled tofu and one with peanut butter and banana along with a nice juice for 540 baht (~ 17 USD / 15 EUR).
+On our first morning in Koh Samui, we had two sourdough bread dishes; one with scrambled tofu and one with peanut butter and banana, along with a nice juice.

 When we visited Greenlight for dinner, Alex tried their yellow curry and loved the flavour.
 Victoria had a salad which was fine, but not particularly tasty nor good-value.